Penny Mordaunt: Entry into parliament

-Ministerial career: 2014–2017
+Ministerial career

 Mordaunt was appointed Parliamentary Under-Secretary of State for Decentralisation at the Department for Communities and Local Government by Prime Minister David Cameron in the 2014 cabinet reshuffle.

-During Mordaunt's time as Parliamentary Under-Secretary for Decentralisation, she was accused by the Fire Brigades Union "of misleading MPs over assurances given to firefighters from fire authorities regarding what would happen to their pensions if they fail fitness tests".
+During her tenure, she was accused by the Fire Brigades Union "of misleading MPs over assurances given to firefighters from fire authorities regarding what would happen to their pensions if they fail fitness tests".
 This dispute led to strike action by firefighters over the increase of retirement age.

 Mordaunt was appointed Minister of State for the Armed Forces in May 2015, becoming the first woman to hold the post.
 Major Robert Campbell, who was investigated and exonerated over the death of an Iraqi in 2003, criticised Mordaunt for backing the Iraq Historic Allegations Team while she was Armed Forces Minister, stating: "Now she is depicting herself as the armed forces champion but she never did anything for me.
 She needs to apologise for how we were treated.
-She failed us as armed forces champion."

-In July 2016, following Theresa May's appointment as Prime Minister, Mordaunt was appointed Minister of State for Disabled People, Work and Health at the Department for Work and Pensions.
+She failed us as the armed forces champion."
+In July 2016, following Theresa May's appointment as prime minister, Mordaunt was appointed Minister of State for Disabled People, Work and Health at the Department for Work and Pensions.

 Secretary of State for International Development: 2017–2019

 Mordaunt was promoted to the Cabinet as Secretary of State for International Development by Prime Minister Theresa May on 9 November 2017, after Priti Patel resigned.
 In February 2018, an investigation by The Times newspaper revealed allegations of misconduct by Oxfam staff operating in Haiti, in the aftermath of the 2010 earthquake.
-Mordaunt argued that Oxfam, which had received £32m in Government funds in the previous financial year, had failed in its "moral leadership" over the scandal.
+Mordaunt argued that Oxfam, which had received £32 million in Government funds in the previous financial year, had failed in its "moral leadership" over the scandal.
 She also said that Oxfam did "absolutely the wrong thing" by not reporting the detail of the allegations to the Government.
 Mordaunt felt it was important for aid organisations to report offences because she suspected that there were paedophiles "targeting" the charity sector in order to carry out predatory activities.

 Minister for Women and Equalities: 2018–2019

-She became Minister for Women and Equalities in April 2018, replacing Amber Rudd, who had resigned following the Windrush scandal.
+Mordaunt became Minister for Women and Equalities in April 2018, replacing Amber Rudd, who had resigned following the Windrush scandal.
 In July 2018 she became the first minister to use sign language in the House of Commons, to applause from all sides.
 In March 2019, she was criticised in a newspaper article by Maya Forstater, who claimed she had not answered to Mumsnet users' satisfaction questions on sex and gender during a webchat held on International Women's Day.
-Mordaunt had received many questions regarding women and transgender people that she did not answer.